Thank God for Mental Illness: Critical reception

 The album was critically acclaimed.
-Allmusic's Jason Ankeny praised the album, rating it four stars out of five and writing: "with Thank God for Mental Illness, their third collection of absolutely stunning music in less than a year, the Brian Jonestown Massacre parallels the prolific and effortless brilliance of the Rolling Stones at their fevered late-1960s peak; the sheer scope of their achievements is stunning – rarely are bands quite so productive, or quite so consistently amazing. [...] while it lacks the blistering immediacy of their previous material, the album swaggers and struts with all of the group's usual attitude intact, coming complete with a loose, offhanded feel perfectly accenting the overall atmosphere of debauchery".
+AllMusic's Jason Ankeny wrote that "with Thank God for Mental Illness, their third collection of absolutely stunning music in less than a year, the Brian Jonestown Massacre parallels the prolific and effortless brilliance of the Rolling Stones at their fevered late-1960s peak; the sheer scope of their achievements is stunning – rarely are bands quite so productive, or quite so consistently amazing. [...] while it lacks the blistering immediacy of their previous material, the album swaggers and struts with all of the group's usual attitude intact, coming complete with a loose, offhanded feel perfectly accenting the overall atmosphere of debauchery".
 SF Weekly called the album "incredibly strange" but still said it was "worthy."
 Drowned in Sound retrospectively comments that its "ably demonstrates" the band creating "some wonderful music pretty much unparalleled by any of their peers."

 Tiny Mix Tapes rated the album four and a half stars out of five, saying "Mental Illness proves once again that the only thing necessary to make a great rock album is that spark: that spontaneous, effortless charm which is impossible to duplicate, no matter how many producers or professional musicians one brings into the studio." xsilence retrospectively rated the album 14 out of 20, saying it was a hard disc to access "but not without interest, that only fans and purists are likely to appreciate its true value.
 After all, this vintage sound, is not it simply The White Stripes before their time?"
 They said "the sound is crappy [...] and that's really what gives charm to this disc."
 Debaser said that "this is not their best album," but "is definitely the disk with which it is worthwhile to know them.
 It's like a shooting star that cannot burn.
 And one of the disks that surely if we ever explain why the nineties are not just throwaway we could take as an example."

 Today the album is regarded as one of the band's best.
 Several years after its release, Sara Sherr for the Daily News said it might be the band's best album and described it as sounding "like an even blacker version of the Rolling Stones' Paint it Black."
 That same year, LA Weekly said the album was "their only consistent album" and "also their most committed to slavering R&B and minor-key Appalachian melancholy."
 In 2015, Cracked Magazine said the album is "still known as one of the BJM’s best and most interesting albums."
 FBI Radio described the album as "iconic" and Angel Fire described it as "stunning," whilst Skiddle called the album "classic."
 Debaser called it "the best and most hidden."
 The Line of Best Fit said the album showed the band at their best.